indico/ckeditor5-full-screen/README.md

 ## Development

+Ignore this if you just want to use this package.

-If you want to run ckeditor locally e.g. using https://github.com/indico/ckeditor, you can install this package directly:
+If you want to run ckeditor locally using e.g. https://github.com/indico/ckeditor, you can install this package directly:

 `npm install $(npm pack /path/to/the/package | tail -1)`